Equity

 The National Historic Preservation Act of 1966 (NHPA) is a federal law governing stewardship of our nation’s cultural heritage.
 Section 106 of the NHPA requires federal agencies to take into consideration the effects their actions will have on historic properties.
 State and local projects using federal funding, or requiring federal approval or permitting, are required to comply with what is often referred to as “Section 106.”
 The Section 106 review process includes the following general steps for a project:

 Section 106 consultation was initiated during the Tier 1 Study.
 During the Tier 2, MDTA, on behalf of FHWA, will continue to consult with federal, state, and local government agencies, federally recognized Indian tribes, and other individuals/organizations with a demonstrated interest in the project.
 These groups are collectively referred to as consulting parties.
 Consulting party status allows participants to share their views related to historic properties in the study area and potential project effects on those historic properties.
 While MDTA must consider the views of consulting parties during the Section 106 process, it is not required to ultimately accept or implement those views.
-If you have questions about the Section 106 process, please contact .
+If you have questions about the Section 106 process, please contact info@baycrossingstudy.com.